GCTurbo/GameCube-Turbo/README.md

 Tolerances might be a little tight; this is about as far as I'm willing to take this project, so if there's anything missing that you feel like building or adding on by all means help build this project into your own!

+Print screen hinges w/99% infill if you decide you want to build that on..

 ** Screen  available here : https://www.amazon.com/dp/B0DJ6H5BFL?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1

 ** power distribution proto board found here: https://www.amazon.com/dp/B0BSHG21P5?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1&th=1